wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

 arguments.

 This is just a regular WrenHandle, which means you can hold onto it as long as you like.
-Typically, you'd call this once outside of your applications performance critical loops and reuse it as long as you need.
+Typically, you'd call this once outside of your application's performance critical loops and reuse it as long as you need.
 Then, it is us up to you to release it when you no longer need it by calling `wrenReleaseHandle()`.

-### Setting up a receiver
+## Setting Up a Receiver

 OK, we have a method, but who are we calling it on?
 We need a receiver, and as you can probably guess after reading the [last section][], we give that to Wren